ConfederacyOfGaia/Gaia/gemstones.md

   23 |    1  | You touch a creature and can end either one disease or one condition afflicting it.
 The condition can be blinded, deafened, paralyzed, or poisoned.
 You can use this once per long rest. *[[lesser restoration](https://www.dndbeyond.com/spells/lesser-restoration)]*
   24 |    1  | You gain immunity to magical sleep, and have advantage on saving throws against being charmed.
   25 |    1  | You learn the *message* cantrip, and can cast it without material components.
-  26 |    1  | When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
-You can use this ability once per long rest.
-  27 |    1  | Whenever you roll to regain hit points, you treat any dice rolled to determine the hit points you regain as having rolled their maximum value for you.
-  28 |    1  | You gain a +10 bonus to Dexterity (Stealth) and cannot be tracked except by magical means.

 </div>